Joto Kando Kolkatatei: Marketing

 The teaser was released on 7 August 2025.
 The teaser displayed that although the film is based in the present, it often reiterates the old Calcutta nostalgia, delving into the 60s while solving the cues.

 The trailer was released on 10 September 2025.
 The trailer launch event was held at the PVR INOX in South City Mall, Kolkata.
 The event was hosted by Pratim D. Gupta.
 Abir Chatterjee was absent at the event owing to his contract with Windows Production.
 Producer said "I requested Abir to be present at the trailer launch event.
 But he didn't come.
 I will invite him in the future events too.
 The remaining is up to him."
 Director added that he asked Abir if coming to the trailer launch is also a part of "promotional activities" but he alleged that Abir didn't reply him.

 The "Nightclub Song" release event was held at the Trincas, the same place where the song sequence was filmed.
 It displayed the jazz culture prominent in 60s Calcutta.
 The original singer and composer of the song, Tanya Sen and Debojyoti Mishra respectively, sang the song.
 Roja Paromita Dey and Rik Chatterjee impersonated their characters from the film and performed their dance from the eponymous song sequence in the film.

 The premiere took place on 25 September 2025 in the absence of Abir Chatterjee.
 The special screening of the film was held on 18 October 2025.
 Abir was present at the event.
 Before the screening started, the director suddenly faced difficulty in breathing.
 After taking inhaler and acute rest, he recovered and joined the screening midway.

 Release

+Theatrical

 The filming started in September 2023.
 Initially, the post production was scheduled to end by July 2024 and the film was planned to release in Durga Puja 2024.
 But upon Abir's request, the producer delayed its release.
 But in 2025, when the producer wanted to release it during the Durga Puja, Abir once again requested him to delay its release since he would not be able to be a part of the promotions due to his contract signed with Windows Productions.

 The film was finally released on 26 September 2025 on the occasion of Durga Puja.
 It clashed with the simultaneous Bengali releases Raghu Dakat, Raktabeej 2 and Devi Chowdhurani.

+Home media

+Joto Kando Kolkatatei had its OTT premiere on ZEE5 Bangla on 9th January 2026.